bbottema/gulp-waitfor/README.md

 ## Example

-The following gulp example will start a wiremock server and delay the jasmine tests until wiremock is finished booting.
+The following gulp example will start some web server and delay the build until it is finished booting.

 ```javascript
 var gulp = require('gulp');